smduarte/ps2021/lab5/Readme.md

 # Lab 5 Apache Flink

-This lab exemplifies a Flink exampling using a Kafka source.
+This lab exemplifies how to use Flink with a Kafka source.

+### Execution Guide
 To run this example, you need to do the following:

 1. Start Kafka, using the provided script.